How often have you had the experience of needing to make tough decisions that pull you in different directions?

 “Shall I have a healthy lunch today?”
 “Should I wake up earlier tomorrow?”
 “What time should I prepare dinner tonight?”

-As trivial as these questions appear to be, each one still requires a decision.
-Stack them on top of other straightforward everyday questions in addition to more significant ones, and things can start to add up unpleasantly.
+As trivial as these questions appear, each one still requires a decision.
+Stack them on top of other straightforward everyday questions and more significant ones, and things can start to add up unpleasantly.

-Small or less important decisions can eat away at your time and productivity.
-When many other decisions need to be made in parallel, it can lead to decision fatigue.
 However, there’s a method to avoid this.
-It involves streamlining aspects of your life by automating repetitive decisions, and this drives the ability to make better decisions overall.
+It involves streamlining aspects of your life by automating repetitive decisions, which drives the ability to make better overall decisions.

 3. Put a Time Limit on Every Decision

 Making complex or big decisions increases the risk of draining your energy.
 This is especially true if you struggle with the fear of making the wrong decisions.